Simp: Origins

 Originally a shortening of "simpleton", the New Partridge Dictionary of Slang and Unconventional English traces usage of the noun simp to 1903.
 An article in the February 1917 edition of Motion Picture Magazine by Arthur Le Kaser has an animated drawing of a female director yelling at a male leading man through a megaphone "Kiss Her You Simp, Hurry Up Camera!"
 The shortening has appeared, for example, in The New York Times as early as 1923, when the paper reported on a letter by one Lillian Henderson criticizing the members of two clubs in Atlantic City for unmarried men:

 Those bachelor simps are afraid to take a chance and too tight to share their earnings with a wife.

 Simp began to have the connotation of someone being "soft" and "overly sympathetic" in the 1980s, when it was used by West Coast rappers such as Hugh E.M.C., Too Short, and E-40.
 Simp was referenced by Sir Mix-a-Lot in his 1992 hit "Baby Got Back" in the lyrics, "A lot of simps won't like this song".
 2Pac also used the term in his song "If I Die 2Nite" on his 1995 album Me Against the World.
 In 1999, the term was used in the Three 6 Mafia song "Sippin' on Some Syrup" as an antonym for pimp; Too Short has described a "simp" as equivalent to "a knockoff pimp".
 The term has been expressed as a backronym for Sucker/Sucka Idolizing Mediocre Pussy, which according to Gizmodo Australia is "telling of its 20th century origins".

-A definition of simp appeared on Urban Dictionary in 2003, and the word continued to be used by rappers into the 2010s, when it was adopted by members of the manosphere, incel, and MGTOW (Men Going Their Own Way) forums alongside similar derogatory terms such as cuck, beta, and white knight.The word became widely popular on TikTok in 2019, and soon also became popular on Twitch and Twitter.
+A definition of simp appeared on Urban Dictionary in 2003, and the word continued to be used by rappers into the 2010s, when it was adopted by members of the manosphere, incel, and Men Going Their Own Way (MGTOW) forums alongside similar derogatory terms such as cuck, beta, and white knight.The word became widely popular on TikTok in 2019, and soon also became popular on Twitch and Twitter.
 According to Google Trends, interest in the term doubled between late 2018 and late 2019.

 The word has been used by some fan communities who call themselves "simps" for a celebrity figure.
-According to The Daily Dot, the term is often used ironically; similarly, Magdalene Taylor at MEL Magazine says the term is "used mostly as a joke".
+According to The Daily Dot, the term is often used ironically; similarly, Magdalene Taylor at MEL Magazine said the term is "used mostly as a joke".
 Nathan Grayson writes at Kotaku that it is "difficult to find breaks in the chain of the word's linguistic lineage".